MCAgithub/diet_tracker_app/README.md

 A Flutter app
 <br><br>
 This App is being developed as a hobby project and is live and hosted on [Firebase.com](https://diettracker-d061a.web.app/).
+There is a test user with the following credentials. user     : test@test.com password : test123

 The concept of the app is to achieve a tool for tracking calorie and micronutrient intake.